DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-10-07-linking-partnerships-with-accreditations.md

 ---
-title: Exploring how to include accreditation information when setting up partnerships
+title: Linking partnerships with accreditations
-description: We explored including accreditation information in a partnership relationship to see if it made it easier to see historic relationships
+description: We explored linking accreditation information to a partnership relationship to see if it made it easier to see historic relationships
 date: 2025-10-07
 tags:
   - partnerships